tarantool/doc/doc/reference/reference_lua/datetime.rst

                     -   Description

                 *   -   nsec
-                    -   Nanoseconds
+                    -   Nanoseconds.
+Number.

                 *   -   sec
-                    -   Seconds
+                    -   Seconds.
+Number.

                 *   -   min
-                    -   Minutes
+                    -   Minutes.
+Number.

                 *   -   hour
-                    -   Hours
+                    -   Hours.
+Number.

                 *   -   day
-                    -   Day number
+                    -   Day number.

                 *   -   month
-                    -   Month number
+                    -   Month number.

                 *   -   year
-                    -   Year
+                    -   Year.
+Number.

                 *   -   wday
-                    -   Days since the beginning of the week
+                    -   Days since the beginning of the week.
+Number.

                 *   -   yday
-                    -   Days since the beginning of the year
+                    -   Days since the beginning of the year.
+Number.

                 *   -   isdst
-                    -   Is the DST (Daylight saving time) applicable for the date.
+                    -   Is the DST (Daylight Saving Time) applicable for the date, see a section :ref:`timezone <timezone>`.
 Boolean.

                 *   -   tzoffset
-                    -   Time zone offset from UTC
+                    -   Time zone offset from UTC, see a section :ref:`timezone <timezone>`.
+Number.

+                *   -   tz
+                    -   Time zone name or abbreviation, see a section :ref:`timezone <timezone>`.
+String.

         :return: table with the date and time parameters
         :rtype: table